 Go to the homepage https://siroppe.com/

 The usage of three colors in website design is a common practice.
-However, Siroppe’s developers, the Spanish studio, managed to limit themselves to two colors on their corporate website.
-The rest was done by the typography, funny animation, and a brief but not boring text part.
-For example, instead of the hackneyed title on the portfolio page, the developers put the catchphrase of Gandalf “Run, you fools!”, which immediately causes a smile, even before the page is loaded.
-A minimum of photos for projects and portfolios, and a maximum of youth animation — and the recipe for delicious web syrup l’espagnole is ready!
+However, Siroppe’s Spanish studio developers managed to limit themselves to two colors on their corporate website.
+The rest was done by typography, funny animation, and a brief but not boring text part.
+For example, instead of the hackneyed title on the portfolio page, the developers put the catchphrase of Gandalf “Run, you fools!” which immediately causes a smile, even before the page is loaded.
+In addition, there are a minimum of photos for projects and portfolios and a maximum of youth animation — and the recipe for delicious web syrup Espagnole is ready!

 13. Union Homepage

 The digital agency from the American city of Charlotte has created a corporate website with a clean white background, against which a play of typography is effectively noticeable.
-Animated advertising slogans in a convenient length and with an optimal font size are arranged on a very simple grid.
-Frankly speaking, such predictability is a joy to see and an impetus to studying the website.
-The main menu is particularly distinguished by the play of fonts: the main items, such as portfolio, services and “About the Agency” section, are highlighted with an enlarged font.
-The menu icon itself is subtly located in the lower-left corner.
+Animated advertising slogans conveniently and with an optimal font size are arranged on a very simple grid.
+Such predictability is a joy to see and an impetus to studying the website.
+Furthermore, the play of fonts distinguishes the main menu: the main items, such as portfolio, services, and “About the Agency” section, are highlighted with an enlarged font.
+Moreover, the menu icon itself is subtly located in the lower-left corner.
 Such a solution adds the shadow of extravagance to the usual grid, thus making the menu location the most memorable one on the website.